joaolessab/new-years-goals--react-native/README.md

 6. Open it;
 7. To change device version: `File` >> `Simulator` >> Pick the version you want;

+## Setting up custom Fonts

+1. Create the file `react-native.config.js` in the root folder of the project;
+2. Run in your terminal: `npx react-native-asset`;
+3. Call the fontFamily in your stylesheet;
+4. Restart the App + Emulators;

 ## FAQ

 ### Why common HTML does not work on React Native?